East Coast Squash Academy

 Picture

-Self-awareness is a learned skill that takes time to acquire.
+Champions, professional athletes and high-performance coaches know one of the foundations of Deliberate Practice Principles (DPP) is the athlete’s self-awareness.
+It is a learned skill that takes time to acquire.
 The first step is to watch others and develop observational skills (awareness) including a more descriptive vocabulary.
 Saying “he/she’s playing well or hitting the ball deep” is not enough for significant improvement to occur.

 You can’t be self-aware of what you’re doing